-- Place bamboo skewers in a shallow bowl and cover with water.
-Allow skewers to soak in water until you are ready to use them.
-This prevents them from burning when they are on the grill.
+- Place bamboo skewers in a shallow bowl full of water.
+Allow skewers to soak until you’re ready to use them (this prevents them from burning when grilling).

-- In a small saucepan, add 1 1/2 cups raspberries, three large strawberries, orange juice, lime juice, fresh ginger, and two pinches of sugar to create the berry compote.
-Heat on medium and use a large spoon to mash the fruit and stir ingredients together.
+- In a small saucepan, add 1 1/2 cups raspberries, 3 large strawberries, orange juice, lime juice, fresh ginger, and two pinches of sugar to create the berry compote.
+Heat on medium.
+Use a large spoon to mash the fruit and stir ingredients together.

-- Once fruit mixture begins bubbling, reduce heat to low and continue to stir occasionally.
+- Once fruit mixture begins bubbling, reduce heat to low.
+Continue to stir occasionally.
 Allow fruit to simmer for about 10 minutes.

-- In a shallow bowl, add remaining granulated sugar.
-Cut the apricots and the remaining strawberries in half.
+- In a shallow bowl, add remaining sugar.
+Cut apricots and the remaining strawberries in half.
 Remove pits from apricots.
 Dredge your halved strawberries and apricots face-down in sugar.

 - Place sugared strawberries and apricots face up on a plate.
-Being careful not to remove any sugar from the fruit, use your wet bamboo sticks to create skewers with alternating apricots and strawberries (I used three pieces of fruit per skewer).
-You will have a few pieces of fruit left over.
+Being careful not to remove sugar from fruit, use wet bamboo sticks to create skewers with alternating apricots and strawberries (I used 3 pieces per skewer).
+You’ll have a few pieces of fruit left over.

 - On the grill, place each skewer face-down.
 Leave the grill open and grill each skewer for about 1-2 minutes, or until sugar has caramelized on fruit.